prorev/prorev.github.io/_posts/2020-04-02-machine-learning_questions.md

 These are popular open source machine learning frameworks.

 TensorFlow developed by the Google Brain team is an open-source software written in C++ and Python.
-It is a symbolic math library used for machine learning applications.

 PyTorch is an open source machine learning library for Python, based on Torch, used for applications such as natural language processing.
 It is primarily developed by Facebook's artificial-intelligence research group.